- See which voltage sensors and transducers are available today

 Important Isolation Terms

-Given all of the information above, it seems clear that our measuring systems should have at least differential and preferably isolated analog signals inputs.
+Given all of the information above, it seems clear that our measuring systems should have at least differential and preferably isolated analog signal inputs.

 But when you’re reviewing the isolation specifications of various measurement systems and signal conditioners, you may find it specified with terms like: